 Several others staffing the proverbial barricades said they view themselves as future PSU students.

 "I want to see people be safe here," said Thomas, who moved to the city from Florida recently.
 "There's a lot of violence coming from police officers with no consequences.
 That needs to change."

 Another person has been volunteering for the "night watch" mounted when the sun goes down each day.
 He gives his name as Maryland after double-checking how the state is spelled, and explains that an alias is necessary because he is currently involved in several lawsuits.

 "I've been an activist since the '90s," Maryland, 39, said.
 "It's pathetic the way (PSU) handled it."

 The PSU enrolled students have key cards that allow them to access buildings with bathrooms and showers.
 Some of the students have apparently lost their late-night access to certain areas, though Pace thinks it's a coincidence.

 Several nearby businesses also have bathrooms and friendly staff.
 Bags of trash are dropped in a nearby dumpster or taken away by car.

 The protesters have heard the counterargument that armed police are necessary in case of a school shooting — but they aren't buying it.

-"Campus security are not trained to deescalate a school shooting," said occupier Nico Hanni, who plans to transfer from Portland Community College to PSU.
+"Campus security are not trained to deescalate a school shooting," said one occupier who asked not to be identified, citing security reasons.
 "Campus security should not have guns."